 - Continuous human intervention sometimes leads to errors.

-- Many companies have experienced EDI 834 approaches as a black box, making it difficult to enable custom enrollment policies and rules in the software.
+- Many companies have experienced black box in 834 experiences.
+This makes it difficult to enable custom enrollment policies and rules in the software.

 - Tedious and complicated monthly file processing in bulk, especially during the open enrollment period.